 Music is not only enjoyable, research shows it can be good for your mind, heart, and soul.

-Whether listening casually or intently, or soaking in the experience of a live musical event, benefits come from tuning in — and Americans do, according to a national online survey of 3,185 adults by AARP in April.
+Whether listening casually or intently, or soaking in the experience of a live musical event, benefits come from tuning in — and Americans do, according to a national survey conducted in April by AARP.
 During everyday activities, just over one-third of adults ages 18 and older spend half the time or more listening to background music, the survey reveals.

 About two-thirds of adults pay close attention to recorded music.
 It's a habit that's more common among those over 50 — and it pays off.
 Both casual and focused listeners, in fact, had slightly higher average scores for mental well-being and slightly reduced levels of anxiety and depression compared to people overall, the research found.

 Americans embrace music of all kinds.
 AARP reports 81 percent of adults polled said they like music from before their generation, 49 percent like music from after their generation, and just 9 percent only like music from their generation.
 When it comes to genres, country music is a favorite across age groups, with younger adults also favoring popular music and those age 65+ liking classical.
 African American/Black adults tend to prefer R & B and Gospel music and Hispanic/Latino adults prefer Latin music.

 Just how people get their music varies by age.
 At 83 percent, Millennials most often tune in to music on their smartphones, compared to just 44 percent of Boomers.
 Older listeners prefer turning on their car radio for music (82 percent of Boomers and 78 percent of those over 75) but just 52 percent of those 18–23 do the same.

 Attending arts events is linked with better mental health and happiness.